alireza5522/vscode-complete-rtl/README.md

 - The option for having the ability of not changing the vscode `wordWrap` settings field (having unlimited horizontal scroll)
 - The ability for the integrity check to be disabled without the need of closing and re-opening all vscode windows (this one needs finding and manipulating more APIs of vsocde code-bases)

 Current version of this extension has been the most stable and easy-to-use version of RTL support as VScode **does not** provide any good API for developers!
 It sucks I know!
-It's been more than 6 years that they know about this RTL-thing issues and they did nothing for it!
+It's been more than 6 years they've know about this RTL-thing issues and they did nothing for it!
 Literally NOTHING!

 So if this is the case, we ain't gonna sit and pray for changes from them!!!
 Let's make VScode great for all people.
 I need your support for this task 🙂